-The location and environmental quality of the Parish result in a demand for second homes and short term holiday lets, and this is part of the tourismrelated aspects of the local economy.
+The location and environmental quality of the Parish result in a demand for second homes and short-term holiday lets, and this is part of the tourism related aspects of the local economy.
 This can of course bring benefits, but there are also disadvantages, particularly relating to the impact on reducing the supply of available housing and inflating house prices, both of which affect the ability of local people to buy or rent in the Parish.
 The impact on communities in Cornwall where the number of second homes (and holiday lets) which remain unoccupied as principal residences and are therefore lost to local housing supply is well documented.
 That impact is felt twice over in small communities where there can be a considerable impact on social cohesion, community life and use and availability of services - in other words, the sustainability of the community.

-Data on numbers of second homes/holiday lets within the Parish are fragmented and come mainly from two sources: Cornwall Council revenue and assessments data120, and census data121.
-The Regulation 14 pre-submission version of this Plan relied on data from Penzance Town Council's Housing Crisis Working Group report122, which used a combination of these data to establish an estimate of the incidence of non-principal residences within the Parish by "lower super output area" in 2021.
+Data on numbers of second homes/holiday lets within the Parish are fragmented and come mainly from two sources: Cornwall Council revenue and assessments data121, and census data122.
+The combination of these data sources to establish an estimate of the incidence of non-principal residences within the Parish by "lower super output area" in 2021.
 This indicated: